guzelcihad/datacamp-intro_to_python_for_data_science_course/README.md

 # datacamp-intro_to_python_for_data_science_course

-In this repository, I have combined course content in a jupyter notebook files.
+In this repository, I have combined course content in jupyter notebook files.
 So you can easily study on jupyter notebook and play with data.

 Course Description